$100 Find Cheap Flights from New York John F Kennedy Airport to British Columbia

 • What is the cheapest time of day to fly to British Columbia?

 The cheapest time of day to fly to British Columbia is generally at night, when round-trip flights cost $258 on average.
-Morning departures are around 4% cheaper than evening flights, on average.
+On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
 The most expensive time of day to fly to British Columbia is generally in the afternoon, which is peak travel time and where the average cost of a ticket is $562.

 See real verified KAYAK customer reviews for airlines flying from New York to British Columbia.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.